snowplow-devops/terraform-azurerm-transformer-event-hub-vmss/README.md

 # terraform-azurerm-transformer-event-hub-vmss

-A Terraform module which deploys Snowplow Enrich service on VMSS.
+A Terraform module which deploys the Transformer EventHub service on VMSS.

+*WARNING:* Due to the ability to introduce large numbers of duplicates when scaling this application horizontally we lock the application to a single instance - if you need more throughput from this application you will need to "vertically" scale it by changing the `vm_sku` to a large node type and re-applying the module.
+By default this is a `Standard_B2s` which should handle over 100 RPS without needing any scale-up.

 ## Telemetry